 Establish a Relationship With Your Customers

-All customers have questions and concerns about your business, so it would be in your interest to be highly involved with responding to customer feedback and developing channels for direct communication (social media is becoming an increasingly popular and easy way to do this).
+All customers have questions and concerns about your business, so it would be in your interest to be highly-involved with responding to customer feedback.
+Develop efficient channels for direct communication (social media has become a popular and easy way to do this).

 Establish Clear Roles within Your Business

-While flexibility is important, it’s equally important that everyone have a clear idea of what they’re supposed to do, what duties around the office they’re involved in and how they should collaborate in order to complete certain tasks.
+While flexibility is important, it’s equally important that everyone have a clear idea of what they’re supposed to do.
+Make sure they know what duties around the office they’re involved in and how they should collaborate in order to complete certain tasks.

 When establishing goals around the responsibilities of your employees, work closely with everyone to make sure they know what they’ll be taking care of.
 Additionally, this will also help foster a culture of participation that empowers your employees.

-Being employees of a small company, they have just as much of an interest in the company succeeding as you do, so you want your small business goals to involve them in some way and show that what they do matters.
+Being employees of a small company, they have just as much of an interest in the company succeeding as you do.
+Therefore, you want your small business goals to involve them in some way and show that what they do matters.

 Play the Role of Leader, Not Employee